-If you have few day to visit Machu Picchu, then Hike from the Km 104 to Machu Picchu in which you reach Machu Picchu on foot passing through the Sun Gate is the 2 day Inca Trail, starting at the Km 104 and ending at Machu Picchu.
+If you are pressed for time but still want to visit the famous 7th Wonder of the World then the hike from KM 104 is perfect for you.
+You reach Machu Picchu on foot passing through the famous Sun Gate viewpoint.
 This route is also known as the short Inca Trail.
 Like the previous route, it can be traveled only with a licensed Tour Operator like SAM Corpotations.

 The trip begins in Cusco, from where your travel agency will take you by bus and train to kilometer 104, the starting point of the trek.
-And from Km 104, in just a single day of walking, you will reach the citadel of Machu Picchu.
+From Km 104 you can reach the citadel in just a single day of walking!

-*** The biggest highligt of this trek will be the stunning views, Inca ruins and the views over Machu Picchu from the Sun Gate.
+*** The biggest highlight of this trek will be the stunning views, Inca ruins and the views over Machu Picchu from the Sun Gate.

-The elevation of Km 104 in the Inca Trail is 2,200 masl / 7,218 ft.
-The Elevation of Km 104 in the Inca Trail is where we start the Short Inca Trail Trek.
+The elevation of Km 104 in the Inca Trail is 2,200 m/7,218 ft above sea level.
+The elevation of Km 104 in the Inca Trail is where we start the Short Inca Trail Trek.

-The distance from Km 104 to Machu Picchu is 12 kilometer.
+The distance from Km 104 to Machu Picchu is 12 kilometers.
 You must walk the distance from Km 104 to Machu Picchu with a profesional tour guide.

-First we need to take the bus or a van from Cusco to Ollantaytambo train station, then we take the train to the Km 104, where we will start the trekking, we will go through a control.
+First we need to take the bus or a van from Cusco to Ollantaytambo train station, then we take the train to the Km 104, where we will start the trekking.
 Remember that the train will not stop unless you request it and it will not stop for a long time, so you must be aware of the kilometer marking.

-The 4 day Inca Trail Tour is one of the trails, the most popular, that connects Cusco with Machu Picchu.
+The 4 day Inca Trail Tour is one of the most popular trails that connects Cusco with Machu Picchu.
 If you plan to stay in Cusco for several days, don’t miss the opportunity to walk this 43-kilometer trail on foot.
 The trip lasts four days and you will discover incredible forests, ancient villages and stone stairs that seem to rise to heaven.
-At the end of this trip, the Sun gate and the sacred city of Machu Picchu await you.
+The Sun gate and the sacred city of Machu Picchu await you at its end.

 Not all people have the days necessary to travel the Inca Trail (4 days and 3 nights).
 That is why there are 2 versions depending on the time you have: